|La Grange||Self Catering||Saturday||2||4||2||One extra child in a cot.|

 There is free wi-fi.
 We have very limited ‘bandwidth’ here, and you will find the wi-fi has the same pace of life as everything in France.
-It is fine for checking emails (which you should not be doing as you are on holiday!) or looking at websites.
-However it’s simply not possible to download or upload anything such as films or youtube.
+It is simply not possible to download or upload anything such as films or youtube.

 There is a relatively reliable 3G signal here.

 The large paved terrace is accessed from inside through the bi-fold doors or from outside.
-There are ample wooden chairs and a table on the terrace and an umbrella for shade.
-A washing line, clothes airer and pegs are available.
+There are ample deck chairs, wooden chairs and a table on the terrace and a parasol for shade.
+A washing line, clothes airer and pegs are available in the garden.

-There is a ‘chemin’ or track, which leads from our hamlet, past our woods and down to the lake – Lac de Barriousses.
+There is a ‘chemin’ or track, which leads from our hamlet, past the woods and down to the lake – Lac des Barriousses.

 There is off road parking for 2 large cars.
-Our lane is ‘no through’ and just goes to us and down beyond to the other 2 houses that make up our tiny hamlet of ‘La Manigne’.
+The lane is ‘no through’ and just goes to us and down beyond to the other two houses that make up our tiny hamlet of ‘La Manigne’.

 La Grange is suitable for both families and adult groups.
 For families with young children a stairgate can be fitted and a travelcot and highchair can be provided on request.

 As there is a shower room and bedroom on the same level as the main living space, this would be suitable for persons with limited mobility.
 There is level access from the road.
-However due to the challenges of converting a barn, there are shallow steps down to the terrace.
+However due to the challenges of converting a barn, there is a shallow step down to the terrace.

 Please do contact us if you wish to ask more about this.
 We are happy to help if we can.